nathanaelabel/anime-classify/README.md

-# anime_classify
+# Anime Classify

-A new Flutter project.
+A Flutter application that displays a list of popular anime.

 ## Getting Started